SereniT33/DataDive_buildingclimate/README.md

 ![Alt text](https://img.shields.io/badge/last_commit-september-green)

 ## Repository Description
 This repository serves as a part of the data science portfolio of Serena Seoyeon Choi.
-In particular, this project showcases the following skills:
+In particular, it showcases the following skills:
 * to **extract, transform and load** geospatial data
 * to create a sample EDA and visualization